WanderingCat27/devdynasty-game/docs/Home/home.md

     <img id="cat-gif" src="/SER-225-Game-RPG/assets/images/cat-walking-right.gif" alt="cat-walking-right.gif" style="padding-left:0px;">
 </div>

-Welcome to the website for the unnamed SER225 RPG game!
+Welcome to the website for the unnamed SER225 RPG (role-playing-game)!
 Here you can find information on the game, documentation on how the code works, and other miscellaneous notes.

 GitHub Repo: [https://github.com/a-r-t/SER-225-Game-RPG](https://github.com/a-r-t/SER-225-Game-RPG)